Author: Frank W. Jackson, M.D.

 Since being overweight is by far the most critical factor, weight loss is the key to ridding the liver of fat.
 This is especially necessary if damage to the liver is occurring, and early signs of scarring are present on biopsy.
 High blood triglycerides and diabetes are also worse with obesity.
 So, when steatohepatitis is present with these conditions, people gain even greater benefits from losing weight.
 Losing weight can be difficult.
 However, it must be done because the alternative may be eventual cirrhosis and the need for a liver transplant.

 Liver transplantation is now an accepted form of treatment for chronic, severe liver damage.
 Advances in surgical techniques and the use of new drugs to suppress rejection have dramatically improved the success rate.
-Steatohepatitis is one of the more uncommon reasons for a liver transplant.
-However, every transplant center does a few each year as a result of this disease.
+Steatohepatitis has become one of the more common reasons for a liver transplant.
 Survival rates at transplant centers are well over 90% with a good quality of life after recovery.

 Fatty liver is simply the build-up of fat in the liver.
 Fat in the liver usually does not cause liver damage.
 However, certain other conditions and diseases can be associated with the development of fatty liver.
 Research is ongoing to uncover what processes may take place to trigger fat build-up in the liver.
 This condition is usually reversible when the underlying causes are treated or removed.
 Patients who follow the advice of their physicians can expect to reverse and control a fatty liver or steatohepatitis.